 By building 70 preschools, training the teachers and facilitators, and engaging local communities in participating in the ECD initiatives, the project contributes to laying a foundation for community-based ECD services and provides a model that can be replicated across the country.

 The project is based on the government strategy for the integrated development of preschool children, which aims to promote ECD among children under six years of age and prepare them for enrolling in primary education, thereby improving their academic performance and overall quality of life.

 Preschools of the Future Movement

-Working with the national Community of Practice (COP), a forum made up of various organizations and institutions involved in Early Childhood Development, the POF was able to remain abreast of all regulatory frameworks and trends.
+Working with the national Community of Practice, a forum made up of various organizations and institutions involved in ECD, the POF movement was able to remain abreast of all regulatory frameworks and trends.
 A preschool in Mangangeni is already serving local families, and more sites are being scouted in targeted communities for additional schools.